deveshm/connormcgarr.github.io/_posts/2020-08-23-examining-xfg.md

 Additionally, we notice that the last 12 bits of the `int cfgTest()` hash have become 371 in hexadecimal instead of the previously mentioned 871 value.
 This means that XFG hashes seem to be unique until the last 8 bits.
 This is indicative of the hash only being unique up until about 56 bits.

-As a sanity check and for completness sake, let's see what happens when two identical functions are assigned an XFG hash.
+As a sanity check and for completeness sake, let's see what happens when two identical functions are assigned an XFG hash.

 OMG Samesies!
 ---